-Climate change is humanity’s most critical challenge, and the risks are multiplying.
+Climate change is probably humanity’s most critical challenge, and the risks are multiplying.
 By burning fossil fuels and deforesting vast areas, humans have increased concentrations of greenhouse gases in the atmosphere to levels unprecedented in at least 800,000 years.
-As a result, the earth’s average temperature is rising, endangering food security, the availability of fresh water, and human health.
-With 2 billion people projected to be added to our human ranks by 2050 and an additional 1 billion more by 2100, demographic trends play an important role in understanding and confronting the world’s climate crisis.
+As a result, the Earth’s average temperature is rising, endangering food security, the availability of fresh water, biodiversity, and human lives.
+Demographic trends play an important role in understanding and confronting the world’s climate crisis.

-The UN’s medium variant projection shows that the global population will likely grow to 8.5 billion in 2030, 9.7 billion in 2050, and 10.9 billion in 2100.
-The fastest growth occurs among the 47 Least Developed Countries (LDCs).
-In these regions especially, rapid population growth exacerbates climate vulnerability and puts more people at risk.
+The UN’s medium variant projection (their most likely scenario) shows that the global population will likely grow to 8.5 billion in 2030, 9.7 billion in 2050, and peak around 10.4 billion in the 2080s.

-Nine out of the ten most climate vulnerable countries are in sub-Saharan Africa, which is expected to double in population by 2050—accounting for half the world’s population growth.
-People in Somalia, Burundi, and the Democratic Republic of the Congo are among those facing frequent droughts, severe floods, extreme heat, and soil erosion, amidst rapidly growing populations.
+Nine out of the ten countries that are facing the worst impacts of climate change are in sub-Saharan Africa, which is expected to double in population by 2050, accounting for half the world’s population growth between now and then.
+People in Chad, Central African Republic, and the Democratic Republic of the Congo, for example, are being hit by increasingly severe and frequent droughts, extreme heat, and soil erosion, amidst rapidly growing populations.

 Population pressures compound the negative effects of climate change.
 Both population growth and climate change contribute to resource depletion, economic insecurity, and decreased overall health.
 Growing populations increase demand for these diminished natural resources, furthering environmental degradation and posing challenges for equitable resource allocation.
 Additionally, population pressures undermine food security, poverty alleviation, access to education, the status of women, and climate adaptation.